-- (1) Prohibition.
-It is a violation of this Article for a Person to submit a Frivolous Complaint. - (2) Super-Majority Vote.
-If the Board of Ethics determines at the conclusion of a hearing by a vote of two-thirds (2/3) of its Members that a Complaint was Frivolous, the Board may impose a sanction as provided by Section 2-282(b). - (3) Factors.
-In making a determination on frivolity, the Board of Ethics shall consider the following factors: - (A) the timing of the sworn Complaint with respect to when the facts supporting the alleged violation became known or should have become known to the Complainant, and with respect to the date of any pending election in which the Accused is a Candidate or is involved with a candidacy, if any; - (B) the nature and type of any publicity surrounding the filing of the sworn Complaint, and the degree of participation by the Complainant in publicizing the fact that a Complaint was filed;

-- (C) the existence and nature of any relationship between the Accused and the Complainant before the Complaint was filed; - (D) if the Accused is a Candidate for Election to Office, the existence and nature of any relationship between the Complainant and any Candidate or group opposing the Accused; - (E) any evidence that the Complainant knew or reasonably should have known that the allegations in the Complaint were groundless; and - (F) any evidence of the Complainant's motives in filing the Complaint. - (4) External Remedies.
+- (4) Factors.
+In making a determination on frivolity, the Board of Ethics shall consider the following factors: - (A) the timing of the sworn Complaint with respect to when the facts supporting the alleged violation became known or should have become known to the Complainant, and with respect to the date of any pending election in which the Respondent is a Candidate or is involved with a candidacy, if any; - (B) the nature and type of any publicity surrounding the filing of the sworn Complaint, and the degree of participation by the Complainant in publicizing the fact that a Complaint was filed; - (C) the existence and nature of any relationship between the Respondent and the Complainant before the Complaint was filed; - (D) if the Respondent is a Candidate for Election to Office, the existence and nature of any relationship between the Complainant and any Candidate or group opposing the Respondent; - (E) any evidence that the Complainant knew or reasonably should have known that the allegations in the Complaint were groundless; and - (F) any evidence of the Complainant's motives in filing the Complaint. - (5) External Remedies.
 Complainants who submit Frivolous Complaints are hereby notified that their actions may subject them to criminal prosecution for perjury (criminal prosecution), or civil liability for the torts of defamation or abuse of process.